Tatsiana-Zubel/Gravity-forms-task/README.md

 1.)
-Install Gravity Forms plug-in to the new WordPress installation;
+Install Gravity Forms plugin to the new WordPress installation;
 2.)
 Create new form with 3 fields to enter the length of the sides of the Triangle and  fourth field to automatically calculate the half-meter of the Triangle;
 3.)
 Add forms shortcode to WordPress to display it like here: https://snag.gy/4VO1Zd.jpg + change button text to "Siųsti";
 4.)
 Create a new WordPress plug-in that: